-GCSE Fine Art gives you knowledge of a wide variety of materials, processes and skills using both traditional and contemporary media.
-You will develop critical, analytical and problem solving skills through studying art work from different times and places.
-You will use this to develop individual pieces of art.
+GCSE Fine Art gives you experience of a wide variety of materials, processes and skills using both traditional and contemporary media.
+You will develop critical, analytical and problem-solving skills through studying art work from different times and places.
+You will use this to develop your own individual pieces of art.